 If you want to capture a selected portion, then press ‘Shift + Command + 4’.
 Next, click and drag the crosshair (pointer) to take a screenshot of the selected area.

-If you want to take a screenshot of a specific window, then press ‘Shift + Command + 4’ and also press the ‘Space bar’ on your keyboard.
+If you want to take a screenshot of a specific window, first press ‘Shift + Command + 4’.
+Then, immediately tap the ‘Space bar’ on your keyboard.

 You will see that the pointer will change into a camera icon.
 Simply drag the camera icon on a window to highlight and capture it.